Complete folder structure, file descriptions, and integration guide for all three Go applications

 config.go — Config struct: all application parameters lpo.go — LPO-specific models: PriceResponse, SourceHealth models.go — Shared models: APIKeyData, UsageLog, Secret timer.go — TimerManager: periodic task scheduling

 Price fetching engine. engine.go orchestrates source selection with automatic failover. websocket.go maintains persistent WebSocket connections to Coinbase and Gemini.
-Four additional WebSocket files (websocket_kraken.go, websocket_gateio.go, websocket_bybit.go, websocket_okx.go) provide real-time feeds from 6 exchanges total — 150 prewarmed assets with zero REST polling.
-Binance was removed (permanently geo-blocked from US). exchange_manager.go is the table-driven generic Exchange Manager that loads configurations from Aurora's exchange_feeds and exchange_asset_map tables. prewarm.go uses exchange_asset_map for Kraken symbol translation. cache_flush.go batch-writes local WebSocket prices to ElastiCache every 30 seconds.
+Four additional WebSocket files (websocket_kraken.go, websocket_gateio.go, websocket_cryptocom.go, websocket_okx.go) provide real-time feeds from 6 exchanges total — 150 prewarmed assets with zero REST polling.
+Binance and Bybit were removed (permanently geo-blocked from US), replaced by Gate.io and Crypto.com respectively. exchange_manager.go is the table-driven generic Exchange Manager that loads configurations from Aurora's exchange_feeds and exchange_asset_map tables. prewarm.go uses exchange_asset_map for Kraken symbol translation. cache_flush.go batch-writes local WebSocket prices to ElastiCache every 30 seconds.

-cache.go — Three-tier price cache: sync.Map → ElastiCache → REST cache_flush.go — FlushToElastiCache: batch pipeline write from local WS cache engine.go — PriceEngine: orchestrates source selection and fallback exchange_manager.go — Generic table-driven Exchange Manager: loads configs from Aurora health.go — Source health tracking: staleness detection, failover prewarm.go — Asset prewarming: Kraken batch + exchange_asset_map translation sources.go — Price sources: 6 WebSocket + 3 REST fallbacks websocket.go — WebSocket feeds: Coinbase WS, Gemini WS websocket_bybit.go — Bybit WebSocket v5 feed websocket_gateio.go — Gate.io WebSocket v4 feed websocket_helpers.go — Shared helpers: parseFloat, parseInt64 websocket_kraken.go — Kraken WebSocket v2 feed websocket_okx.go — OKX WebSocket v5 feed
+cache.go — Three-tier price cache: sync.Map → ElastiCache → REST cache_flush.go — FlushToElastiCache: batch pipeline write from local WS cache cache_test.go — Cache unit tests engine.go — PriceEngine: orchestrates source selection and fallback exchange_manager.go — Generic table-driven Exchange Manager: loads configs from Aurora health.go — Source health tracking: staleness detection, failover prewarm.go — Asset prewarming: Kraken batch + exchange_asset_map translation sources.go — Price sources: 6 WebSocket + 6 REST fallbacks (one per exchange) websocket.go — WebSocket feeds: Coinbase WS, Gemini WS (shared connection logic) websocket_cryptocom.go — Crypto.com WebSocket feed websocket_gateio.go — Gate.io WebSocket v4 feed websocket_helpers.go — Shared helpers: parseFloat, parseInt64 websocket_kraken.go — Kraken WebSocket v2 feed websocket_okx.go — OKX WebSocket v5 feed

 Runtime observability for stress testing. runtime.go defines 24 atomic counters (lock-free, ~1ns per increment) covering throughput, cache performance, UDP health, background pool saturation, batch pipeline pressure, and DB connection utilization.
 The /admin/stress-stats endpoint reads all counters in ~50ns and computes derived metrics (RPS, hit percentages, drop rates).
 Zero overhead on the hot path.